March 6, 2018 Primary Election

 If your county uses paper ballots, follow these simple directions:

 - When you walk into the polling place, you will be asked to present one of the seven forms of acceptable photo identification.
 If you possess one of these approved forms of photo identification, you need to hand it to the poll worker in order to vote.
 If you are a voter with a permanent exemption on your voter registration certificate, you only need to hand the poll worker your voter registration certificate.
-If you do not possess a form of acceptable photo identification and cannot obtain one due to a reasonable impediment, you may present one of the supporting forms of identification and execute a Reasonable Impediment Declaration.
+If you do not possess a form of acceptable photo identification and cannot reasonably obtain one, you may present one of the supporting forms of identification and execute a Reasonable Impediment Declaration.
 After you’ve been qualified to vote and signed the combination form, pick up a ballot from the table and proceed to the next available voting booth.

 - Read the directions carefully at the top of the ballot, and then mark your selections using the indelible marker or pen (a marker or pen that cannot be erased) provided to you.